 Benefit Schemes Designed to Protect Patients

-Inpatient drugs are reimbursed in full, but patients must typically pay out of pocket for the vast majority of drugs prescribed to them on an outpatient basis.
+Inpatient drugs are reimbursed in full, but patients must typically pay out of pocket for most drugs prescribed to them on an outpatient basis.
 Several outpatient benefit schemes designed to protect the patients from catastrophic medical expenses, which drive public sector drug spending.
 The significant schemes include:

 - The national AIDS program, under which some 150,000 patients receive free antiretroviral treatment